CM 1.1 - Define and describe the concept of public health.

 a) Define screening.
 Describe the criteria that a disease to be screened and the test for screening should fulfil.

-b) Describe evaluation of the screening tests.
+c) Describe evaluation of the screening tests./ Evaluation of Sreening Test (MUHS 2008-W

 CM 7.2 - Enumerate, describe and discuss the modes of transmission and measures for prevention and control of communicable and non-communicable diseases.